Celebrate Your Wedding Day

 Can we Remember Family or Friends with a Memorial?

-Yes, it is quite common to acknowledge, earlier on in the ceremony, that there are loved ones who are no longer with us, but are dearly missed.
-Some couples remember them by lighting a remembrance candle, but we can discuss the various approaches you could take during our consultation.
+Yes, it is quite common to acknowledge, earlier on in the ceremony, that there are loved ones who are no longer with us.
+But are dearly missed.
+Some couples remember them by lighting a remembrance candle.
+And we can certainly discuss the various approaches you could take during our consultation.

 Are Humanist Weddings Legally Binding in Ireland?

-Yes, celebrants accredited by the Humanist Association of Ireland are all HSE registered solemnisers of marriage and therefore, can legally solemnise your marriage by signing your Marriage Registration Form (MRF) during your wedding ceremony with you and your two witnesses.
+Yes, celebrants accredited by the Humanist Association of Ireland are all HSE registered solemnisers of marriage.
+Therefore, we can legally solemnise your marriage by signing your Marriage Registration Form (MRF) during your wedding ceremony.
+Along with you and your two witnesses.

-If you are looking to have a legally binding wedding ceremony, you must give notice to a HSE Registrar’s Office of your intention to marry in Ireland and obtain your MRF.
+To have a legally binding wedding, you must give notice to a HSE Registrar’s Office of your intention to marry and obtain your MRF.
 The notice period is 3 months unless exceptional circumstances apply.
 Please refer to: Click Here.

 What is the Difference Between a Civil Marriage Service Conducted by a HSE Registrar and a Humanist Ceremony?